mproskura/WeatherProjectBackend/README.md

 # Weather project

 ## Project objective
 The objective of the project is presenting weather reports from multiple sources in one place and in unified format.
-Additional goal was to create service that is open to easy implementation of additional weather services with publicly available APIs.
+Additional goal was to create solution that is open to easy implementation of additional weather services with publicly available APIs.
+Only backend extension is necessary to achieve this.

 ## Functionality
 Following functionalities are available: